 In addition to distributing copies to individuals, HIPAA requires the NPP to be prominently posted on the covered entity's website.

-If the covered entity has a physical address for patients to visit, the HIPAA NPP must be posted in a clear and easy-to-find location.
-For providers, the best place to post Notice of Privacy Practices is often in the lobby or waiting room.
+If the covered entity has a physical address for patients to visit, the HIPAA NPP must be posted in a precise and easy-to-find location.
+For providers, the best place to post a Notice of Privacy Practices is often in the lobby or waiting room.

 How Do You Learn More About HIPAA Requirements?

-HIPAA is a complex and important piece of legislation for people in the healthcare field.
+HIPAA is a complex and vital legislation for people in the healthcare field.
 It can be challenging to understand and remember what it requires.

 Luckily, one HIPAA requirement is for workers associated with the healthcare industry to get training on HIPAA and its updates if they have access to protected health information.

 We make it easy to satisfy these requirements with HIPAA training crafted for various industry roles.
-Whether you work directly with patients, in a dental office, as a sales rep, or providing related legal services, we have a HIPAA introduction or refresher course customized to your role and your needs.
+Whether you work directly with patients, in a dental office, as a sales rep, or provide related legal services, we have a HIPAA introduction or refresher course customized to your role and needs.